extremecoders-re/re-list/README.md

 - **[Falcon](https://github.com/falconre/falcon)**: A formal binary analysis framework in Rust.
 Falcon seeks to implement data-flow analysis, abstract interpretation, and constraint solving over compiled, binary executables.

+- **[Gdbgui](https://github.com/cs01/gdbgui)**: A modern, browser-based frontend to gdb (gnu debugger).
+Add breakpoints, view stack traces, and more in C, C++, Go, and Rust!
+Simply run gdbgui from the terminal and a new tab will open in your browser.

 - **[Jakstab](http://www.jakstab.org/)**: An Abstract Interpretation-based, integrated disassembly and static analysis framework for designing analyses on executables and recovering reliable control flow graphs.

 - **[Kaitai Struct](http://kaitai.io/)**: A declarative language used for describe various binary data structures, laid out in files or in memory: i.e. binary file formats, network stream packet formats, etc.